moosernator/osc-backend-tech-test/README.md

 ### Assessment Criteria:

-*   Your ability to design and develop a GraphQL API using Node.js and related technologies
+*   Your ability to design and develop a GraphQL API using TypeScript, Node.js and related technologies
 *   Your ability to configure and implement a working database.
 *   Your ability to implement **authentication** and **authorisation** using **JSON Web Tokens (JWT)**
 *   Your understanding of **best practices** for writing clean, maintainable, and efficient code.